Pop Up Restaurants In London

-Launching in the conservatory at the top of the Dead Dolls House this Friday, with views over Hoxton Square, it’s run by the popular Check On team and will be serving up Great British fare (cooked by the very talented Terry Edwards) from Wednesday to Friday each week.
+Located in the conservatory at the top of the Dead Dolls House and with views over Hoxton Square, it’s run by the popular Check On team and serves up Great British fare (cooked by the very talented Terry Edwards) from Wednesday to Friday each week.

 Details: April – December 2014 | 35 Hoxton Square, N1 6NN

-We publish new listings for the best pop-up restaurants in London every month.
-To be the first to hear about the new ones, just sign up (via the big red box below...).
+We publish new listings about the best pop-up restaurants in London every month.
+To be the first to hear about the brand new openings, just sign up (via the big red box below...).